 SHOULD THE CANADIAN GOVERNMENT BE ABLE TO SHUT DOWN CHURCHES

 Should the Canadian government be allowed to shut down churches?
-This is a very relevant question for those of us who have lived through the Covid situation.The 2020/2021/2022 years have seen a constantly changing, yo-yo reaction, of church restrictions, restriction liftings, church closures, church being restricted to 50 attendees, lifting of restrictions and then again full closures.
+This is a very relevant question for those of us who have lived through the Covid situation.The 2020/2021/2022 years have seen a constantly changing, yo-yo reaction, of church restrictions, restriction liftings, church closures and church being restricted to 50 attendees.
 There were warnings of failure to strictly adhere to social distancing rules could result in thousands of dollars in fines.
-If this had occurred over a few week period, to flatten the curve like we were originally told, most churches would have accepted the inconvenience patiently.
+If this had occurred over a two week period, to flatten the curve like we were originally told, most churches would have accepted the inconvenience patiently.
 However after a second year of changing restrictions and closures, churches started to ask the question, “Should the Canadian government be allowed to shut down churches?”

 At the forefront of this debate is the GraceLife in Edmonton, Canada.
 The most publicized example of a Canadian church standing up to government restrictions during this Covid era is the GraceLife Church, led by Pastor James Coates.
 Pastor Coates turned himself in to authorities after violating the official public health orders regarding places of worship.
 Alberta's provincial restrictions, (at the time of the writing of this article}, limited in-person attendance to 15 per cent of fire code capacity.
 He was incarcerated for 35 days in Edmonton’s maximum security Remand Centre and then released.
 Because the Church continued to gather outside of the restricted requirements, the RCMP seized control of the Church property.
 This was followed by a demonstration of approximately 400 people supporting the Church's stand.